firefly-iii/docs/docs/docs/firefly-iii/financial-concepts/currencies.md

 - A code, such as EUR or USD or something you make up.
 - A name, of course.

 Currencies tend to have 2 decimal places.
 You should check out Wikipedia for more information about your preferred currency, if you are unsure.
-If you want to know what the values are for your currency, check out [this list of currencies](https://github.com/xsolla/currency-format/blob/master/currency-format.json) on Github.
+If you want to know what the values are for your currency, check out [this list of currencies](https://github.com/xsolla/currency-format/blob/master/currency-format.json) on GitHub.
 New currencies are enabled by default.# Currencies

 New currencies added through this form will be enabled for use.